Gold demand may be subdued this 'Akshaya Tritiya' amid Covid crisis

-New Delhi, May 13 (IANS) Demand for gold on the occasion of 'Akshaya Tritiya' on Friday is expected to be somewhat impacted by the raging second wave of the Covid-19 pandemic.
+New Delhi: Demand for gold on the occasion of 'Akshaya Tritiya' on Friday is expected to be somewhat impacted by the raging second wave of the Covid-19 pandemic.

 'Akshaya Tritiya' is considered to be an auspicious occasion to purchase gold and gold commodities, including jewellery.